aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     e.
 Select Create bucket

-4. Upload “pcluster-installer-bundle-3.8.0.480-node-v18.17.1-Linux_x86_64-signed” to your newly created S3 bucket.
+4. Upload the pcluster installer zip folder to your newly created S3 bucket.
 You do NOT need to upload the “isolated-hpc.yml” file.

     a.
 Click on the newly created S3 bucket